 "Why yes.
-Of course," said D'Ortega.
+Of course," said D'Ortega, trying to shake his earlier embarrassment and re-establish his dignity.
 "I'll send her to you.
 Immediately."

-His eyes widened as did his smile, yet to Vaark he seemed agitated.
+His eyes widened as did his condescending smile, yet to Vaark he seemed agitated.

 "I decline the favor," said Vaark, thinking, I've got to get away from this place before I lose my dinner and my temper; but thinking also, maybe Rebekka would welcome a child around the place.
 This one, here, swimming in shoes, appeared to be about the same age as Patrician, and if she got kicked in the head by a mare as Patrician had, the loss would not rock Rebekka so.